iCodeSometime/asynchronize/readme.md

 workaround for this issue. (`method(__method__).super_method.call` causes problems when a method inherits from the asynchronized class.)

-Luckily, all major Ruby implementations support Ruby language version 2.3.
-So I don't see this as a huge problem.
+Luckily, all major Ruby implementations support Ruby language version 2.3, so I don't see this as a huge problem.
 If anyone wants support for older versions, and knows how to workaround this issue, feel free to submit a pull request.